eerimoq/moblin/README.rst

 - Optionally do not automatically start using external mic is plugged in.

-- Emotes cache on disk?

 - Advanced settings toggle.

 - Non-mirrored widgets locally when using front camera.

-- Use external UVC camera.
-Looks like iOS 17 supports them.

-- Show two cameras at the same time.

 - Add Twitch/Kick Icons next to chat messages depending on which platform the message came from.